echu1985/PRTG-Qumulo/README.md

 Replace URL from your ENDPOINT and Access Token

-# Change fields "Endpoint name" and "token from Bearer" in code.
+# Change and replace fields "Endpoint" and "token" in code.

 Example: